Everything you need to know about March for Our Lives

 There are sibling marches planned in cities including Los Angeles, Chicago, New York City, Boston, Ottawa, Buenos Aires, Madrid, Paris, Dublin, London, Berlin, Stockholm, Rome, Tel Aviv, Mumbai, Hong Kong, Tokyo and Sydney, to name just a few.

-Who's supporting the event?Countless people, including a number of celebrities, have voiced their support for the march by announcing their plans to participate or donating to the movement's GoFundMe page, which has raised over $3.3 million in just 24 days.
-Half of the funds raised via the crowdfunding platform will go toward the March for Our Lives Action Fund, which will cover expenses associated with the March 24 event in Washington, D.C.
+Who's supporting the event?Countless people, including a number of celebrities, have voiced their support for the march by announcing their plans to participate or donating to the movement's main GoFundMe page, which has raised over $3.3 million.
+Half of the funds raised via the crowdfunding platform will go toward the March for Our Lives Action Fund, which will cover expenses associated with Saturday's event in Washington, D.C.

 The other half will be given to the victims and their families of the Feb.
 14 school shooting via the Broward Education Foundation.